The Beginner’s Guide to Bridging Finance

 First and Second Charge Bridge Loans

-1. First Charge Loans.
-This is where you own the asset you’re leveraging, such as a home or property you’ve fully paid off and are no longer mortgaging.
+- First Charge Loans.
+This is where you own the asset you’re leveraging, with a secured loan with just one lender.

-First charge loans are generally the more desirable of the two, as they don’t require you to be making the additional mortgage payments on top of the interest of the loan itself.
+First charge loans are generally the more desirable of the two, as they don’t require you to be making the additional mortgage payments on top of the interest of the loan itself and don’t require lender consent.
 Being eligible for a first charge loan also means you have more equity in your property, often making the terms of a loan more favourable.

 The length of your loan’s term and the agreed ending date also change its classification.
 There are two options based on the term: